Jason McCarthy

 Jason Sean McCarthy (born 7 November 1995) is an English former professional footballer who played as a defender.

 Club career

 Southampton

 McCarthy is a youth product of the Southampton F.C.
-Academy.
-He made his only Premier League appearance on 26 December 2014 against Crystal Palace, when he replaced Nathaniel Clyne after 87 minutes in a 3–1 away victory.
+Academy and captained the club's under-21 side.
+He made his professional debut and only Premier League appearance on 26 December 2014 against Crystal Palace, when he replaced Nathaniel Clyne after 87 minutes in a 3–1 away victory.

 Wycombe Wanderers (loan)

 In October 2015, McCarthy signed a loan deal until February with Wycombe Wanderers, with the deal later extended until the end of the season.
 At the end of the season, he was voted Supporters' Player of the Year.

 Walsall (loan)

 On 28 June 2016, McCarthy was sent out on loan to Walsall for the first half of the season.
 He scored his first goal for Walsall in a 1–0 win over Bolton Wanderers on 17 September 2016.

 On 1 January 2017, McCarthy's loan to Walsall was extended until the end of the 2016–17 season.

 At the end of the season, he was crowned the Fans Player of the Season after playing every minute of every game in the 2016–17 season for the Saddlers.